ibm-cloud-architecture/refarch-eda-item-inventory-sql-flink/README.md

 docker-compose up
 ```

+Things to do:

-Open the simulator at http://localhost:8000
+- Open the simulator at http://localhost:8000
-Browse Kafka messages at http://localhost:9000
+- Browse Kafka messages at http://localhost:9000

 Note: the `flink_job` service currently fails until the `item` topic appears in Kafka.
 Once items are generated, run `docker-compose start flink_job` to start the job.